amitchatterjee/docriver/readme.txt

 docker network create dl

 # Install python dependencies
-pip install flask mysql-connector-python minio file-validator flask-accept flask-cors
+pip install flask mysql-connector-python minio file-validator flask-accept flask-cors fleep

 ### Strictly, you don't need the clients to be installed because they can be executed from the docker images.
 This is more of a convenience.